openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 .. meta:
     frontend_status: Done

-As mentioned before, a generic class, interface, type alias, or function declaration defines a set of corresponding non-generic entities.
-A generic entity must be *instantiated* in order to get a non-generic entity out of it.
+As mentioned before, a generic class, interface, type alias, function, or method declaration defines a set of corresponding non-generic entities.
+A generic entity must be *instantiated* in order to make it a non-generic entity.

-The result of instantiation is a *real*, non-parameterized program entity: class, interface, type, method, constructor, or function.
-The entity is handled exactly as an ordinary class, interface, type, method, constructor, or function.
+The result of instantiation is a *real*, non-parameterized program entity, e.g., class, interface, union, array, method, or function, that is handled in a usual way.

-Conceptually, a generic class, an interface, a type alias, a method, a constructor, or a function defines a set of classes, interfaces, types, methods, constructors, or functions respectively.
+Conceptually, a generic class, an interface, a type alias, a method, or a function defines a set of non-generics classes, interfaces, unions, arrays, methods, or functions respectively.

-The explicit instantiation is specified by providing a list of *type arguments* that substitute corresponding type parameters of the generic:
-*Explicit* generic instantiation is the language construct that specifies real types, which substitute type parameters of a *generic*.
-Real types specified in the instantiation are called *type arguments*.
+An explicit instantiation is specified by providing a list of *type arguments* that substitute corresponding type parameters of the generic.
+An explicit generic instantiation is the language construct that specifies real types to substitute type parameters of a *generic*.
+Real types specified in an instantiation are called *type arguments*.

 .. code-block:: typescript
    :linenos:

-    class G<T> {}    // Generic declaration
+    class G<T> {}    // Generic class declaration
-    let x: G<number> // Explicit generic instantiation, type argument provided
+    let x: G<number> // Explicit class instantiation, type argument provided

+    class A {
+       method <T> () {}  // Generic method declaration
+    }
+    let a = new A()
+    a.method<string> () // Explicit method instantiation, type argument provided

+    function foo <T> () {} // Generic function declaration
+    foo <string> () // Explicit function instantiation, type argument provided

+    type MyArray<T> = T[] // Generic type declaration
+    let array: MyArray<boolean> = [true, false] // Explicit array instantiation, type argument provided

 .. index::
    instantiation